8 Steps to Acing an Interview with Anxiety

 Interviewer: Do you know how to drive?

-Interviewee: Yes, I have my license, I drive down the main street, I drive down 123 Highway, I drive to work, to school.
-I also know how to zipper merge onto the highway, and always signal.
-I also know that when you park facing upwards on a hill your steering wheel to the curb.
+I can zipper merge onto the highway, and always signal.
+I also know how to park a car facing upwards on a hill.
+Turn your steering wheel to the curb.

 Did you see the differences in both examples?
 Who looked more confident?